Frequently Asked Questions

 chezmoi was inspired by Puppet, but created because Puppet is a slow overkill for managing your personal configuration files.
 The focus of chezmoi will always be personal home directory management.
 If your needs grow beyond that, switch to a whole system configuration management tool.

-chezmoi, by default, operates on your home directory, but this can be overridden
+chezmoi, by default, operates on your home directory but this can be overridden

 --destination command line flag or by specifying

-destDir in your config
+destDir in your

-configuration management tools like Puppet,
+system, then existing configuration management tools like

-Chef, Ansible, and
+Ansible, and Salt are

 Where does the name “chezmoi” come from?